Test in production without watermarks.

 MyBarCode.SaveAsHtmlFile("MyBarCode.html")

-The code should be self-explanatory, but if it is not, I encourage you to read the GeneratedBarcode class documentation within the API Reference.
+The code should be self-explanatory, but if not, we encourage you to read the GeneratedBarcode class documentation within the API Reference.

 Reading a barcode or QR code in .NET is incredibly easy using the IronBarcode class library with .NET Barcode Reader.
 In our first example, we can see how to read this barcode with one line of code.